simplecov-ruby/simplecov/README.md

 end
 ```

 As you can see, it's just a SimpleCov.configure block.
-In your test_helper.rb, launch simplecov with:
+In your test_helper.rb, launch SimpleCov with:

 ```ruby
 SimpleCov.start 'rails'